TheJaredWilcurt/itcss-specificity-graph/README.md

 ## Contribute:

 * The design could be improved
+* Need to go and clean up the Sass folder, it should *really* be set up to use ITCSS (yeah, that needs fixed)
 * We need lots of testing of the [CSS Selectors to JS Array](http://github.com/TheJaredWilcurt/css-selectors-to-js-array) library.
 To make sure all valid CSS can be parsed correctly.
 * Add in a CSS Validator library.
 Prevent CSS parsing unless the file is valid.
 If the file is invalid, display a warning.
 * Would be nice to have some simple ITCSS [explaination](http://imgur.com/a/6fS7V) on the page.